HCB06/Anaplan/README.md

 Anaplan is a machine learning library written in Python for professionals, incorporating advanced, unique, new, and modern techniques.
 Its most important component is the PLAN (Potentiation Learning Artificial Neural Network).
 Both the PLAN algorithm and the Anaplan library were created by Author, and all rights are reserved by Author.
 Anaplan is free to use for commercial business and individual users.
+Anaplan is written in fully functional programming with non-oop elements.
+Anaplan consists of many functions that complement each other, which facilitates the learning process and debugging during use.
 As of 12/21/2024, the library includes PLAN and PLANEAT module, but other machine learning modules are expected to be added in the future.
 <br><br>